Advanced Money School Lesson 2: Design Your Wealth Map

 It’s not perfect, but Quicken has gotten a lot better over the years.
 And although it’s a paid app in a sea of free options, I’m finding I like it because I can keep my data locally on my computer, not in the Cloud; it’s not cluttered with ads, and I hope that paying for the app will ensure its future development and support.

 One complaint I’ve had with free apps is they start out strong but get overly focused on selling you stuff or get even buggy over time.
-(I should note that Personal Capital is an exception – since they are in the business of selling wealth management, there are no other ads, and the app continues to work well.)
+(I should note that Empower is an exception – since they are in the business of selling wealth management, there are no other ads, and the app continues to work well.)

 Yes, apps are cool and can do some of the heavy lifting for you.
 So I’m definitely a fan overall.
 That said, there’s one tool I prefer to any of these, and that is a simple old-fashioned spreadsheet.
 Microsoft Excel, Google Sheets, or something else – it doesn’t matter.